Core View Components

 • Dimension selector: A drop-down menu from which you can choose the dimension of the filter (see Filters Control Dimensions).

-• Value selector: A drop-down menu from which you can choose a value to filter on.
+• Value selector: Select value displays a drop-down menu from which you can choose a value to filter on.
 The available values vary depending on the dimension.
 To narrow the list, enter text into the filter field at top.

-• Remove: An X at the right side of each filter in the list; click to remove the filter.
+• Remove: The X at the right side of any filter removes the filter.

 • Add a Filter: Adds a new filter for which you can specify dimension and value.